kenneth-wfk/kenneth-wfk.github.io/notes/DockerWindows_CheatSheets.md

 List running containers:
 `docker ps`

-`docker ps -a` – lists both running containers and ones that have stopped
+Lists both running containers and ones that have stopped:
+`docker ps -a`

 List the logs from a running container:
 `docker logs [CONTAINER]`